urbit/docs/arvo/clay/write.md

 template = "doc.html"
 +++

-Here we'll look at creating, changing and deleting files by passing clay an `%info` tagged `task:clay`.
+Here we'll look at creating, changing and deleting files by passing Clay an `%info` `task`.

 ## Contents